lmullen/lincolnmullen.com/content/courses/digital-past.2021/index.md

 In class: Working on database assignment.

 Assignment: Working in your group of no more than four people, finalize your database model.
-Each person should contribute at least twenty records (i.e. rows) to the database.
+Each person should contribute at least fifteen records (i.e. rows) to the database.
 Make sure that each person's contributions are marked in a column.
 Each person should write his or her own blog post, including a link to the publicly available database.
 The post should explain the decisions you made in normalizing the data.
-Submit the link to your blog post to Blackboard. **Due: start of class on Tuesday, March 21.**
+Submit the link to your blog post to Blackboard.

 ### Tues.
-Mar 21.
+Mar 16.
 Georeferencing.

 Before class: